-WWE News: The Miz & Maryse Talk New Reality Show, ‘SmackDown’ Moving To Fox, And Miz Challenges Jeff Bezos
+WWE News: The Miz And Maryse Talk New Reality Show, ‘SmackDown’ Moving To Fox, And Miz Challenges Jeff Bezos

 — The Miz (@mikethemiz) July 21, 2018

-In an amusing question, the WWE superstar was asked which CEO from the tech world he would like to fight, and as Cheddar reported, The Miz said he would like to fight Amazon CEO Jeff Bezos.
+In an amusing question, the WWE superstar was asked which CEO from the tech world he would like to fight, and as Cheddar reported, the Miz said he would like to fight Amazon CEO Jeff Bezos.

 “I want to fight Bezos because my wife buys so [many] boxes from Amazon each and every day.
 My recycling bin is out the roof, I have three different recycling bins all filled with Amazon boxes.”